 What should I do if I need to take my child out of school early or for a sustained period of time?

-Authorised absence is granted only in exceptional circumstances and can only be granted by Ms Koza.
-In order to request exceptional circumstances, please write to Ms Koza via the school office and include any supporting documents which support that it is an exceptional circumstance.
-This information may be reviewed by the Bromley Education Welfare Team to support Ms Koza in her ability to grant the authorised leave.
+Authorised absence is granted only in exceptional circumstances and can only be granted by Mr Osborn.
+In order to request exceptional circumstances, please write to Mr Osborn via the school office and include any supporting documents which support that it is an exceptional circumstance.
+This information may be reviewed by the Bromley Education Welfare Team to support Mr Osborn in his ability to grant the authorised leave.

 Schools are not permitted to and will not authorise any term-time holidays.